 When I started learning how to invest, I haven’t read any books and internet was my only resource.

-I browsed personal finance websites and joined their forums.
-Actively, I posted questions and taught myself.
+I visit personal finance websites and joined their forums and actively posted questions and taught myself along the way.

 Here’s the chronological order in my investing journey!

 FIRST: Tangerine Investment Funds

 I have been a client of Tangerine which was formerly known as ING Direct since our time living in Europe.